Ali-Hamza-007/Tic-Tac-Toe-in-Java/README.md

-❌ Tic Tac Toe - Android App ⭕
+❌ Tic Tac Toe – Android App ⭕

-A classic, interactive Tic Tac Toe game built natively for Android using Java.
-This app features a clean UI with Material Design components and supports two different gameplay modes to keep things interesting! 🎮
+A classic and interactive Tic Tac Toe Android application developed using Java and the Android SDK.
+The app features a clean, intuitive user interface built with Material Design components and supports multiple gameplay modes to deliver an engaging and enjoyable user experience. 🎮📱

-✨ Features
+✨ Key Features
+🎯 Dual Gameplay Modes

-Dual Game Modes: * Single Player: Challenge a built-in AI that makes random strategic moves. 🤖
+Single Player Mode: Play against a built-in AI that performs strategic random moves to challenge the player. 🤖🧠

-Multiplayer: Play locally with a friend on the same device. 👥
+Multiplayer Mode: Enjoy local multiplayer gameplay with a friend on the same device. 👥🎲

+🧩 Intelligent Game Logic

-Smart Game Logic: * Automatic win detection for horizontal, vertical, and diagonal matches. 🏆
+Automatic Win Detection: Identifies winning combinations across horizontal, vertical, and diagonal lines instantly. 🏆✨

-Detects draws when the board is full. 🤝
+Draw Detection: Detects a tie when the board is fully occupied without a winner. 🤝📊

-Interactive "Reset" functionality to quickly start a new round. 🔄
+Quick Reset Option: Restart the game instantly using the Reset functionality to begin a new round. 🔄⚡

-Material UI: Uses MaterialButton for a tactile, responsive grid experience. 🎨
+🎨 Modern User Interface

+Designed using Material Design principles for a clean, responsive, and visually appealing UI. 🎨📐

+Utilizes MaterialButton components to create a tactile and interactive 3×3 game grid. 🟦🟩

+🏠 Seamless Navigation

-Seamless Navigation: A dedicated home screen to choose your game mode before playing. 🏠
+A dedicated home screen allows users to easily select their preferred game mode before starting the match. 🚀📲

-🛠️ Built With
+🛠️ Technology Stack

-Language: Java ☕
+Programming Language: Java ☕💻

-Framework: Android SDK (AppCompat, Material Components) 🤖
+Framework: Android SDK (AppCompat, Material Components) 🤖📦

-Navigation: Intent-based transitions between screens. 🗺️
+Navigation: Intent-based screen transitions between activities. 🗺️🔗

-Logic: Custom game engine with Random class for AI moves. 🧠
+Game Logic: Custom game engine with Random class-based AI move generation. 🧠⚙️

-🚀 How It Works
+🚀 Application Workflow
+🏠 Home Screen

+Users begin by selecting either Single Player or Multiplayer mode.
-The Home Screen: Users select between "Single Player" and "Multiplayer."
-This choice is passed to the game screen via an Intent extra called gameMode.
+This selection is transferred to the game activity using an Intent extra parameter (gameMode). 🔄📤

+🎮 Gameplay Mechanics

-The Gameplay: * Players take turns placing "O" and "X" on a 3x3 grid.
+Players alternate turns placing “X” and “O” on a 3×3 grid board. ❌⭕

-In Single Player mode, the triggerAiMove() function automatically finds an empty spot and makes a move immediately after the user.
+In Single Player mode, the triggerAiMove() method automatically selects an available empty position and performs the AI move immediately after the user's turn. 🤖⚡

-The game state is managed by a gameActive boolean to prevent moves after a win or draw.
+The game state is controlled using a gameActive boolean variable, ensuring that no additional moves are allowed once a win or draw has occurred. 🔒🏁